- General Concepts

 For managers to have an impact on engagement, they have to be visibly committed to the organization and they must display a genuine responsibility towards their employees, particularly in terms of their well‐being.
 They need to be fair and honest in their dealings with workers, and must foster a sense of involvement and value.
 They need to show up, walk the talk and get engaged themselves before they can ask their employees to be engaged; their actions and integrity are vitally important in enabling engagement.

-The steps as outlined below will help you as manager to become more engaged yourself (please see the workshop manual for more detail).
+The steps outlined below will help you as a manager to become more engaged yourself (please see the workshop manual for more detail).

 According to an investigation into employee engagement by the UK Department of Business, the ‘Sunday Times Top 100 Companies to Work for’ found that ‘feeling listened to’ was the most important factor in determining how much respondents valued their organization.
 Being heard, i.e. employee voice, reinforces a sense of belonging within an organization, and a belief that one’s actions can have an impact.
 Helping to come up with the solution to a problem increases employee ownership in making that solution work.
 And besides, it may be a good idea that can potentially save the company millions.